Neeya 2: Plot

 Past: In 1993, Malar is a college student travelling in the local bus.
 She encounters Vikram, who beats up local goons for misbehaving with another girl.
 They soon fall in love, and due to being in a different caste, her parents try to kill Vikram.

-Devi and Manas are two shapeshifting snakes who want to be human in the woodlands.
+Devi and Devan are two shapeshifting snakes who want to be human in the woodlands.
 For snakes to become completely human, they need to retrieve a thali from the Naga statute surrounded by thousand of snakes who had failed before.
 After a struggle, they recover the thali but faint before tying it.
 Vikram and Malar flee from home, and he ties the same thali on Malar.
 Devan tries to remove it, but a fight ensues between him and Vikram, who mistake him for Malar's father's goon.
 Malar accidentally kills him; Devi is distraught.
 She poisons Vikram.
 She curses Malar with the same curse she had suffered and dies.

 Present: Malar becomes Nagarani and is doomed to roam as a snake at night for eternity.
 Malar convinces Sarva to follow her, telling her that she will show his previous avatars, trying to remind him of his past life with her.
 Malar finally tells the story to Sarva.
 Sarva accidentally shrugs off Malar, who falls from the waterfall cliff into the lake.
 He gets his past memories when he tries to resurrect her post-rescue.
 However, Divya frantically searches for her lost husband and learns that Malar is actually a snake.
 A different rishi advises her to take poison herself and try to bite Malar.
 But there's no antidote for this poison.
 She takes the poison and hastens to kill Malar.
 Rishi warns Divya that if Malar and Sarva get together, he will become a snake too.

 As Malar chases the pair, Divya's poisoning becomes worse.
 Sarva chooses Divya over Malar.
 And Malar dies after biting poison from Divya's leg, willingly leaving Sarva and Divya in peace.
 In the end, Malar tells Sarva that she had already died when you chose Divya over her and informs him that she died for him in the last era.
 She will die for him and owes to live with Sarva in the next life and expires with sad contentment because, for Vikram, she has waited for nearly 25 years.